sigasi/sigasi_insights/tech/vhdl-pragmas.md

 ## IEEE

 When I said that metacomments are not standardized, I lied.
-The <a href="<a href="http://ieeexplore.ieee.org/servlet/opac?punumber=9308 ">VHDL RTL standard</a> defines two (and only two) metacomments:
+The [VHDL RTL standard](http://ieeexplore.ieee.org/servlet/opac?punumber=9308) defines two (and only two) metacomments:

 ```vhdl
 -- RTL_SYNTHESIS OFF